vishalbelsare/PyGeM/README.md

 ![Python Geometrical Morphing](readme/logo_PyGeM_small.png)

 ## Description
-**PyGeM** is a python library using **Free Form Deformation** to parametrize and morph complex geometries.
+**PyGeM** is a python library using **Free Form Deformation** and **Radial Basis Functions** to parametrize and morph complex geometries.
 It is ideally suited for actual industrial problems, since it allows to handle:

 - Computer Aided Design files (in .iges and .stl formats)
 - Mesh files (in .unv and OpenFOAM formats)